mvknowles/machowalk/README.md

 # Mach-O-Walk

-This is a project to build a database of internal and external headers present in Mach-O files (typically found on MacOS).
+This is a project to build a database of internal and external headers, segments, sections and other data structures present in Mach-O files (typically found on MacOS).

-The main tool is called "machowalk" it analyses the Mach-O header of a program, library or framework and dumps all the information into JSON.
+The main tool is called "machowalk".
+It analyses the Mach-O header of a program, library or framework and dumps all the information into JSON.

 Why JSON?
 It allows for easier analysis in higher-level languages and it can be imported into databases easily.

+The aim is to analyse a large amount of files, in order to make inferences about the system internals of programs and Darwin/MacOS based systems.
+This is particularly useful for reverse engineering or malware analysis.

 ## Example
 This shows a snippet of a typical invokation.
 You can see the full output in [example_output.json](example_output.json).